Below we present the complete text of Requiem for a Rude Man; episode 1 of The Cult of the Teeth.

 107. TRENT: Am I to assume we’re suspects?

-108. WELLS: At the moment you’re just helping us with our enquiries.
+108. WELLS: At the moment you’re just helping us with our inquiries.
 You were the last to be seen with him, you know?

 109. TRENT: Actually, that’s not quite true.
 He left the restaurant in the company of some reporters.